nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 ### Booking multiple adjacent slots ###

-Please see the conditions in which a consumer may book multiple adjacent slots on the [Book appointment](appointments_use_case_book_an_appointment.html#booking-multiple-adjacent-slots) page.
+Please see the conditions in which a consumer may book multiple adjacent slots on the [Book an appointment](appointments_use_case_book_an_appointment.html#booking-multiple-adjacent-slots) page.

 ## Search for free slots on the wire ##